hoangduytran/blender-manual/manual/editors/video_sequencer/preview/sidebar.rst

 .. _bpy.types.SpaceSequenceEditor.display_channel:

 Channel
-   Selects the channel to show in the preview.

-   Channel 0 is the compositing result of all strips.
-   Channel 1 is the current frame's image from the strip in channel 1 only (channel 1 is at the bottom of the stack).
-The display of these modes is either the composite (channel 0) or the frame from the strip (channels 1 through n).
+   Setting this to 0 shows all :doc:`channels </editors/video_sequencer/sequencer/channels>`.
+   Setting it to something higher will only show the channels up to and including that number.

 .. _bpy.types.SpaceSequenceEditor.show_overexposed:

 Show Overexposed
-   Shows overexposed (bright white) areas using a zebra pattern.
+   Hilight overexposed (bright white) areas using a zebra pattern.
-   The threshold can be adjust with the slider.
+   The threshold can be adjusted with the slider.

 .. _editors_sequencer_preview_2d-cursor: